Chokuto vs Katana: Similarities, Differences

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn more >

 The katana is known as the best Japanese sword, but it took a long time for such an iconic weapon to be developed.
-Earlier (before the katana), there were a number of swords in use, and one of them was the chokuto.
+Earlier, there were a number of swords in use, and one of them was the chokuto.

 In fact, this Japanese sword type was used much earlier, even before the samurai class appeared.
 Modern replicas of the katana vs chokuto share many similarities, making it hard to tell them apart, but the historical versions were quite different.